EmmyAnieDev/laravel_turorial/README.md

 -   To create a migration file, we run "php artisan make:migration create_table_name (create_pizzas_table)".

 -   To run a migration, we run "php artisan migrate". this looks at all our migration and try to migrate all of them by runing the "up" function in each one of them.

+-   To check status of our migration, we run "php artisan migration:status".

+-   To rollback last migration, we run "php artisan migration:rollback".

+-   To add a new column to an exisiting table in the database, we run "php artisan make:migration add_columnName_to_tableName_table (add_price_to_pizzas_table)".
+This command will add the "price" to the existing "pizzas" table. then we run "php artisan migrate" to add it to the table in the database.